MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-howto-proactive-message.md

 ```
 The snippets above calls the `saveReference()` function that will save the user's reference with `MemoryStorage` and returns `userId`.
 Once the reference is successfully saved we then call `subscribeUser()` which will notify the user that they have been subscribed.

-The `subscribeUser()` function is what sets up the actual subscription so lets take a look at a very simple implementation that starts a 2 second timer and proactively messages the user once the timer elapses:
+The `subscribeUser()` function is what sets up the actual subscription.
+Let's take a look at a simple implementation that starts a 2 second timer and proactively messages the user once the timer elapses:

 ```javascript
 // Persist info to storage